FrankWerres/molos/README.md

 deactivate Server
 ```

-## Latest improvements
-* added IDToken to token response

-## Coming next
-* add RefreshToken to the token response
-* supporting OIDC flow where the server side does not need to know the clientID/clientSecret credentials

-### Client authentication, OIDC: Client retrieves a signed access token that can be verified on the server locally (clients are software installations, not individuals!)
+### Client authentication, OIDC: Client retrieves a signed id token that can be verified on the server locally (clients are software installations, not individuals!)

 ```mermaid
 sequenceDiagram